 BLM acknowledged that the 1983 regulations failed to use the best available science and claimed that the new planning rule would improve the agency's ability to use high-quality information when developing plans to implement future actions.
 For better clarity, the Planning 2.0 rule would distinguish between mandatory plan components-with which all future decisions must be consistent-and optional strategies that were not components of the plan itself but which could influence its implementation.
+If 2

-One concrete example of reform in BLM's 2016 regulations was the requirement to identify important areas for fish and wildlife early in the plan-development process to avoid and minimize conflicts with other land uses.
-The agency would identify wildlife migration corridors and areas of critical environmental concern early in the planning process, no doubt a principal source of the ensuing political opposition.
+One concrete example of reform in BLM's 2016 regulations was the requirement to identify important areas for fish and wildlife early in the plandevelopment process to avoid and minimize conflicts with other land uses.
+The agency would identify wildlife migration corridors and areas of critical environmental concern early in the planning process, no doubt a principal source of the ensuing political oppositon.
 The 2016 regulations would also have facilitated landscape-level planning, of critical importance in responding to ecological threats such as climate change, as landscape planning aims to encourage adoption of conservation priorities across jurisdictions and across many resources in an effort to create a single, collaborative conservation effort that can also meet stakeholder needs.
-The superiorities across the planning aims to encourage adoption of conservation priorities across jurisdictions and across many resources in an effort to create a single, collaborative conservation effort that can also meet stakeholder needs.
+The such areas are such as the planning areas of critical importance in responding to ecological threats such as climate change, as landscape planning aims to encourage adoption of conservation priorities across jurisdictions and across many resources in an effort to create a single, collaborative conservation effort that can also meet stakeholder needs.